MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThread.md

 Reply to a thread in a group conversation and add a new post to it.
 You can specify the parent conversation \nin the request, or, you can specify just the thread without the parent conversation.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgReplyGroupThread](/powershell/module/Microsoft.Graph.Groups/Invoke-MgReplyGroupThread?view=graph-powershell-v1.0)

 ## SYNTAX

 ### ReplyExpanded (Default)